HRLTY/hrlty.github.io/_posts/2015-12-17-decide-a-thing-to-do.md

 * ## The last thing… MOVE!
 DON'T STOP!

   Every now and then when I have spare time (sometimes even when I don't), I start to do some random things that's totally irrelevant or unimportant.
 That has become my way of avoiding pressure.
-How ironic, it's the same thing that throw me into great pressure once deadlines is approaching.
+How ironic, it's the same thing that throw me into great pressure once deadlines are approaching.

   What I need is a steady and progressive way of learning.
 A sustainable development style of life.
 It is a kind of wisdom, I must admit.